Planned maintenance - Digital Banking Services - Sunday 7th December - Find out more

 Having a credit or debit card handy may help add convenience to your trip, as it could eliminate the need for carrying large amounts of hard cash.
 Not only could this make your finances easier to organise, but it could also help reduce the risk of making you a target among potential pickpockets or petty thieves.
 You can use our mobile app to customise the controls for your Qudos debit or credit card to allow or restrict different types of transactions in Australia or overseas, or to immediately block your card if it is lost or stolen.

-Our Visa Debit card has plenty of useful features that may come in handy while you travel overseas, such as $0 account keeping fees, additional security features with Visa Secure, and having access to major ATM networks.
+Our Visa Debit card has plenty of useful features that may come in handy while you travel overseas, including additional security features with Visa Secure and access to major ATM networks.

 Please note that when using any of our cards overseas, you'll be charged with foreign currency transaction fees.
 You can learn more by reading this FAQ on our website.